zawhtetwai/datasciencecoursera/GettingAndCleaningData/README.md

 This assignment is to work on the data collected from the accelerometers from the Samsung Galaxy S smartphone.

 ##The deliverables for the assignment:
-*1. CodeBook.md
+*CodeBook.md
-*2. UCI HAR Dataset (unzipped data set)
+*UCI HAR Dataset (unzipped data set)
-*3. README.MD
-*4. run_analysis.R
+*README.MD
+*run_analysis.R

 ##Prerequisites for the script (run_analysis.R)
-*R 3.1.1
+1. R 3.1.1
- -download link for Mac: http://cran.r-project.org/bin/macosx/ -download link for Windows: http://cran.r-project.org/bin/windows/base/ *RTools 3.1
+ -download link for Mac: http://cran.r-project.org/bin/macosx/ -download link for Windows: http://cran.r-project.org/bin/windows/base/
+2. RTools 3.1
-*plyr package
+3. plyr package

 ##How to run the script
-*1. Launch the RGUI
+1. Launch the RGUI
-*2. Set the working directroy using setwd("your current working directory") *3.
-Download the UCI HAR Dataset and run_analysis.R to your working directory *4. type 'source("run_analysis.R")' without single quote.
+2. Set the working directroy using setwd("your current working directory")
+3. Download the UCI HAR Dataset and run_analysis.R to your working directory
+4. type 'source("run_analysis.R")' without single quote.
-*5. After seeing the "Loading required package: plyr" and cursour is ready again in the RGUI console:
+5. After seeing the "Loading required package: plyr" and cursour is ready again in the RGUI console:
   -look out for the tidy_data.txt in your working directory

 ##Processing Steps
 Two data sets are mainly involved in this process.
 Descriptive activity and subject names are required to map to these to data set accordingly.

 1. Load the plyr package
-*This package is required to apply mean to all feature columns by grouping Activities and Subjects
+This package is required to apply mean to all feature columns by grouping Activities and Subjects

 2. Declaring the variables
-*All file paths are set into the respective variables to be used later in the script
+All file paths are set into the respective variables to be used later in the script

 3. Load the features file, locate the mean and std variables in it using regular expression